mwalbers1/Data-Engineering-Projects/HDFS-Command-Line/README.md

 # HDFS Command Line
 This is a practice project from the SimpliLearn Big Data Hadoop and Spark Developer certification.
-The goal of this project is to practice HDFS from the command line.
+The goal of this project is to practice HDFS commands from the command line terminal.

 ## Description